gardedeval/TinyGenericC/README.md

 # TinyGenericC
-Tiny C Libraries that exploits undefined behaviors to achieve generic programming
+Tiny C Libraries that exploits undefined behaviors to achieve generic programming.
+Requires C99 support.

 # WARNING
 You are summoning the horrific nasal demons.
 Multiple nasal demons.
 You should never recall them unless you are steer-clear of knowing what you are doing.